Valorant Champions Tour: Leagues and format

-Franchised leagues
+Franchised leagues (2023–2026)

 International Leagues

-As of 2023, 30 teams are selected to be partner teams in International Leagues for five years (to 2027) with 10 teams per region.
-Non-partner teams compete in many sub-regions of Challengers events to qualify for "Ascension" events.
+In 2023, 30 teams were selected to be partner teams in International Leagues for five years (up to 2027, this ended up being shortened to 2026 with the 2027 VCT Format overhaul) with 10 teams per region.
+Non-partner teams compete in many sub-regions of Challengers events to qualify for Ascension events.
 The Ascension events in 2023 and 2024 had one winner per region, which earned them a temporary (initially two-year) promotion into their regions' International League.
 The promoted teams have a chance to qualify for the global tournaments (Masters and Champions), as well as get benefits provided to other partnered teams.
-Through the Challengers promotion system, the four International Leagues expanded by one team each, until they reached a cap of 12 teams in each region in 2025 (beforehand this was supposed to be a 14-team cap by 2027).
-From 2025, the two temporary teams per International League can stay up via qualifying for Champions, compete in Ascension to stay in the league if they finished 5th to 8th, or get relegated back to their Challengers region if finishing 9th to 12th; only one of the guest teams per region can stay up via Champions, with the best performer of the two guests taking the spot if both qualify.
+Through the Challengers promotion system, International Leagues expanded by one team each, until they reached a cap of 12 teams in each region in 2025 (beforehand this was supposed to be a 14-team cap by 2027).

+For 2025, the two temporary teams per International League can stay up via qualifying for Champions, compete in Ascension to stay in the league if they finished 5th to 8th, or get relegated back to their Challengers region if finishing 9th to 12th; only one of the guest teams per region can stay up via Champions, with the best performer of the two guests taking the spot if both qualify.

+Ultimately, with the growing crisis in tier 2, Riot Games later decided to end the franchising era in 2026, one year earlier than originally planned (2027), in order to reassess existing partners and prepare for the new open qualifiers era.

-Teams in each International League play on LAN in a centralized local: the Riot Games Arena in Los Angeles for VCT Americas, Riot Games Arena in Berlin for VCT EMEA, and Sangam SOOP Colosseum in Seoul for VCT Pacific.
+Teams in each International League played on LAN in a centralized location: the Riot Games Arena in Los Angeles for VCT Americas, Riot Games Arena in Berlin for VCT EMEA, and Sangam SOOP Colosseum in Seoul for VCT Pacific.